 - For cartographical products and purchase advice the service of Michael Ritz under www.landkartenindex.de is recommended.

 - Just if you are planning a far journey, it is useful to use the city maps in combination with a route planner.
-We listed these resources on a separate page.

 - The Deutsche

 Telekom ´s directory enquiry service offers advice in

 - for phone numbers in Germany : 11833 (alternative: 11881)